asc4asc/fai/README.md

 Add ethernet interface as a bridge to faiserver (faiserver.bash).
 Install a new gnome computer form FAI.
 (Goto: START:)

+Use the SIMPLE branch for easy understanding fai config spaces.
+(Not as easy as possible in the moment. :-) )

 # More infos only for me to remember.
 Sorry for German/Englisch mix.

 git clone https://github.com/asc4asc/fai.config.git # config nach /srv/fai copieren oder link?